Laurence Nowell: Identification

 Two 16th-century English cousins, one an antiquarian and the other a churchman, were named Laurence Nowell.
 Their biographies were confused by Anthony Wood in his Historia et antiquitates Universitatis Oxoniensis (1674) and Athenae Oxonienses (1691), and the error persisted through later studies, including the Dictionary of National Biography (1895), and into the twentieth century.
 In 1974, however, Retha Warnicke's analysis of a 1571 court case made it clear that there were two different Laurence Nowells, and their biographies have since been partially disentangled.
-A Laurence Nowell appointed master of Sutton Coldfield grammar school in 1546 was probably (but not certainly) the churchman; while a Laurence Nowell who sat in parliament for the borough of Knaresborough in 1559 has been identified, but again without any certain evidence, as the antiquary.
+A Laurence Nowell appointed master of Sutton Coldfield grammar school in 1546 was almost certainly the churchman; while a Laurence Nowell who sat in parliament for the borough of Knaresborough in 1559 has been tentatively identified, but without any firm evidence, as the antiquary.